 - Is there a Canadian Anthropology or is it just Anthropology in Canada?

 - If it is “Anthropology in Canada,” then from where has it been imported?

-- If what we are doing in Canada is primarily US Anthropology, then what are we importing when we do US Anthropology in Canada?
+- If what we are doing in Canada is primarily US Anthropology, then what are the consequences of our importation?